CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 1. Grade the coins based on the reponse.
 3. If the coins had some fracks but were not counterfeit, call the Sync_Transfer service to fix those fracks in the transfer table too.
 4. Show the user the receipt.

-Future:
+5. Call the "transaction_log" service and record the transaction
-Call the "transaction_log" service and record the transaction Call the "error_log" service if a RAIDA has a problem
+6. Call the "error_log" service if a RAIDA has a problem

 ### TRANSFER